 “The hardest thing in the world to understand is the income tax.” — Albert Einstein

-Ah taxes.
-A topic we think we know so much about, but really know so little.
+A topic we think we think so much about, yet we know so little.
 This year you’re not going listen to your crazy relatives or know-it-all friends.
-This is all you need to know about getting your taxes started.
+This article is all you need to know about getting your taxes started.
 The rest is up to you to determine what the rules and regulations are in your jurisdiction.

 How do you get started with your taxes?